ibobey/Postgres-Manager/README.md

-# A Postgres Manager in Contex Manager format
+# A Postgres Manager in Context Manager format
  - Save your unique postgres credentials into PG_MANAGER/CREDENTIALS/pg.env file
  - Use Class into main.py